loda-lang/loda-programs/programs/oeis/list1.md

 * [A187277](http://oeis.org/A187277) ([L09 program](A187277.asm)): Let S denote the palindromes in the language {0,1,2,...,n-1}*; a(n) = number of words of length 4 in the language SS.
 * [A187287](http://oeis.org/A187287) ([L07 program](A187287.asm)): Number of 2-step one or two space at a time rook's tours on an n X n board summed over all starting positions.
 * [A187297](http://oeis.org/A187297) ([L05 program](A187297.asm)): Number of 2-step one space leftwards or up, two space rightwards or down asymmetric rook's tours on an n X n board summed over all starting positions
+* [A187298](http://oeis.org/A187298) ([L143 program](A187298.asm)): Number of 3-step one space leftwards or up, two space rightwards or down asymmetric rook's tours on an n X n board summed over all starting positions.
 * [A187318](http://oeis.org/A187318) ([L03 program](A187318.asm)): a(n) = floor(9*n/5).
 * [A187321](http://oeis.org/A187321) ([L04 program](A187321.asm)): a(n) = floor(n/2) + floor(n/4).
 * [A187322](http://oeis.org/A187322) ([L08 program](A187322.asm)): a(n) = floor(n/2) + floor(3*n/4).